Electric toothbrushes are often praised for making brushing easier and helping people clean their teeth more effectively.

 3. Electric Toothbrushes and Tooth Sensitivity

-Many users experience increased tooth sensitivity after switching to electric toothbrushes.
+Many people notice increased tooth sensitivity after they start using an electric toothbrush.

 4. Bacterial Buildup: A Hidden Danger